Utah Deaf History and Culture

 Former Deaflympics Snowboarder Jeff W. Pollock enjoys snowboarding, skiing, skateboarding, wakeboarding, waterskiing, motorcycling, and any other sport that requires him to stand or sit on something while moving quickly!
 He relocated to Utah from Michigan in 1994 to pursue his passion for outdoor activities.

-Jeff has also competed in three Deaflympics (1999 in Davos, Switzerland; 2003 in Sundsvall, Sweden; and 2007 in Salt Lake City, Utah), and would have competed in 2011 in Vysoke, Slovakia if it hadn't been cancelled.
+Jeff has also competed in three Deaflympics (1999 in Davos, Switzerland; 2003 in Sundsvall, Sweden; and 2007 in Salt Lake City, Utah) and would have competed in 2011 in Vysoke, Slovakia if it hadn't been cancelled.

-"To be a Deaf snowboarder in a race with hearing racers is, in a single word, lonely," Jeff said in 2007, when the 16th Winter Deaflympics took place in Utah.
+"To be a Deaf snowboarder in a race with hearing racers is, in a single word, lonely," Jeff said in 2007 when the 16th Winter Deaflympics took place in Utah.
 "There are physical challenges to being a Deaf athlete at competitions like what some refer to as "the hearing Olympics," he noted (Jarvik, Deseret News, January 31, 2007).
 Deaf athletes are at a disadvantage in sports like skiing and ice hockey because they can't hear the referee's whistle or the starting gun that alerts them to leave the starting gate, according to Jeff.
 Instead, athletes at the Deaflympics are guided by flashing lights, hand signals, and flags (Jarvik, Deseret News, February 17, 2005).

 Jacob Buzianis, Deaf Kiteboarder

 Jacob rode every opportunity he got after that.
 He returned to Utah and began working on year-round kiting and snowkiting opportunities.
 He began to explore other areas near his home.
-He was able to transfer his snow abilities to his kite, trading long lift lines and expensive season passes for vast open areas, endless terrain, and very sick powder...all while being pushed around by the wind all day.
+He could transfer his snow abilities to his kite, trading long lift lines and expensive season passes for vast open areas, endless terrain, and very sick powder...all while being pushed around by the wind all day.

-Jacob is constantly on the lookout for new kiting/snowkiting spots across the United States.
+He is constantly on the lookout for new kiting/snowkiting spots across the United States.
 There are a variety of fantastic spots to ride that are usually close to major cities.
 Strawberry Reservoir, Powder Mountain, the Uintahs, Wasatch, Park City, Alaska, and Wyoming are some of his favorite places.

-Jacob's enthusiasm for the sport has remained as great as it was on his first day out.
-He is able to push himself to new boundaries and take on new challenges every day.
-Come along with me on the ride...there is nothing better than feeling the wind behind you and sharing epic sessions with friends," he said.
+Jacob's enthusiasm for the sport has remained as great as his first day out.
+He can push himself to new boundaries and take on new challenges daily.
+"Come along with me on the ride...there is nothing better than feeling the wind behind you and sharing epic sessions with friends," he said.

 Jacob has a fantastic kiteboarding website with lots of photographs and videos.